rbt-lang/rbt-proto/doc/introduction.rst

 determined by its structure.

-In a broad sense, *combinator pattern* is a technique for designing domain-specific languages (DSLs), which prescribes us to model domain-specific operations in terms of self-contained composable processing blocks.
+In a broad sense, *combinator pattern* is a technique for designing domain-specific languages (DSLs), which prescribes us to model programs in terms of self-contained composable processing blocks.
 These blocks should either come from a set of predefined atomic *primitives* or be constructed from other blocks as *composites*.
 Operations that combine blocks to make composite blocks are often called combinators, which gave the name to the technique, but it is the fact that that every block is self-contained that connects this usage of the term with the narrow definition.
 Going forward, we will refer to individual blocks as well as the operations that combine them as combinators.

+A combinator-based DSL is defined by its three constituents: interface, primitives and composites.

+1. The interface is a type or a type family that characterize DSL programs.
+2. Primitive combinators are atomic programs, irreducible processing blocks from which every program must be constructed.
+3. Specific rules for how programs can be combined together to form a composite program are prescribed by compositing combinators.

+Our goal is to show a new design of a combinator-based database query language.
+Before we begin, however, let us recall how combinator pattern is used in design of two well-known examples of combinator-based DSLs: parser combinators and composite graphics.

 Let us state two properties that make combinators attractive as a design technique for DSLs.